xpqz/dyalog-docs/language-reference-guide/docs/system-functions/path.md

 In detail, `⎕PATH` works as follows:

 When a reference to a name cannot be found in the current namespace, the system searches for it from left to right in the list of namespaces indicated by `⎕PATH`.
-In each namespace, if the name references a defined function (or operator) *and* the export type of that function is non-zero (see [Export Object:](export.md) ), then it is used to satisfy the reference.
+In each namespace, if the name references a defined function (or operator) *and* the export type of that function is non-zero (see ["Export Object:"](export.md) ), then it is used to satisfy the reference.
 If the search exhausts all the namespaces in `⎕PATH` without finding a qualifying reference, the system issues a `VALUE ERROR` in the normal manner.

 The special character `↑` stands for the list of namespace ancestors: